sai-krishna-msk/FaceRecognition-API/README.md

 ## Set up-:
 ### 1) download the repo
 ### 2) Install required dependencies
-### 3) Fill in the required information in the config file( If you find it necessary)
-### 4) Downloading ngrok is recommended (it helps to use your api with https link (Works for debugging purposes))
+### 3) Downloading ngrok is recommended (it helps to use your api with https link (Works for debugging purposes))
-### 5) startup the ngrok hosting by entering the following ( make sure to navigate to where ngrok.exe shell is located before you enter the command)
+### 4) startup the ngrok hosting by entering the following ( make sure to navigate to where ngrok.exe shell is located before you enter the command)
 ```
 ngrok.exe http 80
 ```